microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityHostSecurityProfile.md

 # Update-MgSecurityHostSecurityProfile

 ## SYNOPSIS
-Update the navigation property hostSecurityProfiles in Security
+Update the navigation property hostSecurityProfiles in security

 ## SYNTAX